leimapapa/Bias-Detector/README.md

-# Bias-Detector
+# Bias.js
-The intent is to use scientific papers on bias in writing to identify ways to detect and measure bias on a scale.
+Using scientific papers on bias in writing to identify ways to detect and measure bias.

 ## Sources
 The main source so far is this research paper on neutrality in writing from Stanford.